New Urbanism: The Problems of Urbanization Research Paper

 “Globalization takes place in cities and cities embody and reflect globalization.
 Global processes lead to changes in the city and cities rework and situate globalization.
 Contemporary global dynamics are the spatial expression of globalization, while urban changes reshape and reform the processes of globalization” (9).

-Criteria of a Global City according to Sassen and Abu-Lughod
+Criteria of a Global City According to Sassen and Abu-Lughod

 Saskia Sassen underscored the effects of globalization in the economic milieu.
 Changes at various levels beginning at the local to the international level require that there must be a nodal point where everything will converge.
 World cities emerge to fulfill this function of coordinating global economic activities.
-The economic base of cities has evolved as a result of the demands for more products and services.
+The economic base of cities has evolved as a result of the demand for more products and services.
 Alternative service sectors are emerging as a consequence of globalization.
 “There is considerable evidence that a growing share of high-income jobs are going to city residents, more so in New York than in other major cities.
-This new middle class produced not only a physical upgrading of expanded portions of major cities, but also a reorganization of the consumption structure, both of which were particularly evident in the high-growth years of the 1980s.”
+This new middle class produced not only a physical upgrading of expanded portions of major cities but also a reorganization of the consumption structure, both of which were particularly evident in the high-growth years of the 1980s.”
 (Sassen +32) Alternative economic base like the informal sector has developed to accommodate the new demands of expanding international market.
 Characteristic of this phenomenon is the increase in the number of immigrants that make up majority of the informal sector.
 New York City is a melting pot of multicultural convergence.
 There are more immigrants living in the city compared to the native population.
 Concurrent with this development is the increase in population and a marked drop in mortality rates in the city.
 There was a marked improvement in the quality of life as a result of new discoveries and new technologies.
 Migration is a consequence of globalization that carries with it economic, social and cultural implications.
 Information technology and modern transportation systems allow migrants to maintain links with their home countries (Sassen +32).

 Saskia Sassen and others have further elaborated the “global city hypotheses.”
 “Global cities have acquired new functions beyond acting as centers of international trade and banking”.
 They have become:

-1. concentrated control locations in the world-economy that use advanced telecommunication facilities;
+1. concentrated control locations in the world economy that use advanced telecommunication facilities;

 2. important centers for finance and specialized producer service firms;